 Each must be alert to whatever ways God makes it possible for us to mirror his compassion for others.
 "The harvest" he said "is plentiful, but the labourers are few."
 Putting it more positively we can say there is always room for compassionate outreach in our Church.
 And the forms of that outreach cannot be narrowly confined within the limits imposed by an earlier, patriarchal, monarchical culture.
 It is in a spirit of hope and of Gospel creativity, therefore, that we should "ask the Lord of the harvest to send out labourers into his harvest."

-Some people's way of seeing Jesus was like his way of seeing people.
-He saw the goodness in people and they saw the presence of God in him.
-The gospel calls us to be alert to the signs of goodness in others, to the signs of God's presence all around us, especially in those who cross our path in life.
+The people and the leaders saw the same acts of Jesus, but they interpreted them in very different ways.
+One group saw the presence of God and the other group saw the presence of evil.
+One group was open to the truth of who Jesus really was; the other group were blinded by their prejudice.
+These were two very different ways of seeing.
+The people's way of seeing Jesus was like Jesus' way of seeing people.
+He saw the goodness in people just as the people saw the presence of God in Jesus.
+The gospel calls on us to be alert to the signs of goodness in others, to the signs of God's presence all around us, especially in those who cross our path in life.
 We need the generous vision of the people, and especially of Jesus, rather than the jaundiced vision of the religious leaders, if we are to see the many ways that the Lord is present and active among us.